Nathan Healy

 Scottsdale Area Utility Providers

-Scottsdale residents receive electricity from two main utility providers: Arizona Public Service (APS) and Salt River Project (SRP), with 2023 rates varying significantly between companies.
+Scottsdale residents receive electricity from two main utilities: Arizona Public Service (APS) at 15.3¢ per kWh and Salt River Project (SRP) at 12.5¢ per kWh in 2023.

 Scottsdale Utilities Electricity Rates